maizy/keemun/docs/Api.md

 # API

-Those backends used internaly by hedgehog pages.
+Those backends used internaly by keemun pages.
 But you can call them directly if you want.
 Methods arguments & response params will be compatible from version to version.

 ## Common fields